 Is public liability insurance compulsory?

-Public liability insurance is not a legal requirement for all types of businesses; however, you should consider it essential for your business if any members of the public are likely to be interacting with your company in any way.
+If you’re not sure what public liability insurance is, it is not a legal requirement for all types of businesses; however, you should consider it essential for your business if any members of the public are likely to be interacting with your company in any way.
 This includes clients who are visiting your site, or where you are working at a customers premises or in their home.
 As such, even businesses that are home-based may need to consider public liability insurance if they use their home office to meet with clients.

 What does public liability insurance cover?